becheran/pysg/docs/guide/usage.rst

 References
 ==========
 Load all required references.
-Not that pillow_ (PIL) is only required if you want to display the result image of the standalone renderer.
-The pyrr_ vector is needed in order to define a new position for the 3D elements in the scene.
+The pillow_ (PIL) library is required to display the result image of the standalone renderer.
+The pyrr_ vector is needed to define a new position for the 3D elements in the scene.

 .. _pyrr: https://github.com/adamlwgriffiths/Pyrr